JvanKatwijk/dab-pluto/README.md

 is much smaller, and correction can be done by instructing the device handler to adapt the frequency of the SDR device.

-Note that in a pluto handler, collecting samples is done in a task executed in a separate thread, while in e.g. the SDRplay (well, the version 2 library) this is done in the call back function.
+Note that in the pluto handler, collecting samples is done in a task executed in a separate thread, while in e.g. the SDRplay (well, the version 2 library) this is done in the call back function.